-National capital, New Delhi, has got the spell to charm locals and travelers alike.
+The national capital, New Delhi, has the spell to charm locals and travelers alike with attractive places in Delhi.
 Heritage lovers have Humayun’s Tomb, Qutub Complex, Old Fort, Red Fort, and other historic marvels carved by the Maharajas.
 Shopaholics have a real reason to loosen their pockets at Palika, Sarojini Nagar, GK, Karol Bagh, Lajpat Nagar, and Old Delhi.
 In addition, Delhi’s Akshardham, India Gate, Supreme Court, Lotus Temple, and Jama Masjid have set a new parameter in the brilliance of architecture.

 This city/state is a nerve center for the nation’s legitimate political affairs.
 Uncountable entertainment options are offered in various malls and amusement parks in Delhi.
 Jama Masjid, Sri Digambar Jain Temple, Kalka Mandir, Nizamuddin Dargah, Jhandewalan Temple, Laxmi Narayan Temple, and Bangla Sahib Gurudwara are magnets for pilgrims worldwide.